 To perform the experiments, we used the Google Colab service.
-The service offers a cloud computing server with 32 GB of RAM and an Nvidia Tesla K80 GPU, Nvidia Tesla T10 or similar.
+The service offers a cloud computing server with 32 GB of RAM and an Nvidia Tesla K80 GPU, Nvidia Tesla T10, or similar.
 The service was used only to train the original VGG-16 model.
-To extract the feature maps, compute the eigenvectors, train the external classifiers, and execute the test experiments, it was used a personal computer with 8 GB of RAM and an Intel Core i5 Vpro processor.
+To extract the feature maps, compute the eigenvectors, train the external classifiers, and execute the test experiments, a personal computer with 8 GB of RAM and an Intel Core i5 Vpro processor was used.

 All processes for extracting and storage the matrices of eigenvectors and mean vectors lasted six hours.
-The size of archives totalled 685 MB of RAM for 10 classes.
-The proposed method achieved satisfactory results in the experiments but demonstrates be not feasible with many classes and samples.
+The size of archives totaled 685 MB of RAM for tenclasses.
+The proposed method achieved satisfactory results in the experiments but was not feasible with many classes and samples.
 This drawback is due to the high occupancy memory by the tensors.

-Additionally, the method is not effective when the objects of interest in the images have a high variance of size and position and not aligned since the method is based on linear PCA.
+Additionally, the method is ineffective when the objects of interest in the images have a high variance of size and position and are not aligned since the method is based on linear PCA.

-In recent years, different works achieved good results by pruning [22] or compressing [23] large CNN architectures.
-However, our approach uses the ranked eigenvectors for reducing the classification time and not reducing the size of the architecture.
+Different works achieved good results in recent years by pruning [25] or compressing [26] large CNN architectures.
+However, our approach uses the ranked eigenvectors to reduce the classification time and not reduce the architecture's size.

-5. CONCLUSIONS
+6. CONCLUSIONS

-In this paper, we presented an alternative method that focuses on the knowledge's of CNN's kernels associated with a low complexity classifier to reduce the time of classification while preserving part of the performance reached by CNN.
+In this paper, we presented an alternative method that focuses on the knowledges of CNN's kernels associated with a low complexity classifier to reduce the time of classification while preserving part of the performance reached by CNN.

-The results have shown that MFS-CNN is efficient in ADAS classification problems with a limited number of classes.
+The results have shown that AMFC is efficient in ADAS classification problems with a limited number of classes.
 The method is helpful in classification applications that use CNNs for embedded applications, with low computational resources in computer vision applications for the autonomous vehicle.
 The experiments with scenario 4 and 6 showed a reasonable accuracy with a high speed-up rate.
-In scenarios 4 and 6, we randomized the eigenvectors selection and, even though the loss in accuracy was minimal.
+In scenarios 4 and 6, we randomized the eigenvectors selection, even though the loss in accuracy was minimal.
 It is an indication that we have a high redundancy spread along all eigenvectors.